lightning/bolts/02-peer-protocol.md

 The `reason` field is an opaque encrypted blob for the benefit of the original HTLC initiator as defined in [BOLT #4](04-onion-routing.md);
-however, there's a special malformed failure variant for the case where our peer couldn't parse it: in this case the current node instead take action, encrypting it into a `update_fail_htlc` for relaying.
+however, there's a special malformed failure variant for the case where the peer couldn't parse it: in this case the current node instead takes action, encrypting it into a `update_fail_htlc` for relaying.

 For an unparsable HTLC: